 A union means that we are empowered to use our collective voice to effect necessary change in our workplace.
 Housestaff are traditionally very vulnerable employees – we sign our contract through the Match before even finding out where we will work; we live in fear of retaliation as we cannot easily change workplaces; and we are only here for a few years meaning that the employer can simply wait us out in order to avoid change.
 The 500P expansion, the vaccine rollout, the COVID surges, and more have all shown us that there is a pattern of the hospital neglecting and exploiting its housestaff employees.
-Forming our union will ensure we are at the bargaining table, rather than forgotten.
+Our union ensures we are at the bargaining table, rather than forgotten.

 We are organizing not only for a new economic contract – so that every potential housestaff and their families can live here – but also for a new social contract – so that we’re not treated as cheap labor anymore.
 We need: